accessibilitywars/zaw2/content/builds/heal-alac-chronomancer.md

 15. W7 Sabir - With clever use of {{ skill(id="29830") }}, you can generate enough CC to break the bar during the 'coordinated' phase.
 16. W7 Adina - Tank on the grass.
 Just alternating your three blocks is enough. {{ skill(id="10302") }} can be duplicated with {{ skill(id="29830") }} and {{ skill(id="29578") }}.
 For most groups, a 4th projectile block is not required but in case your options are exhausted, {{ skill(id="10282") }}. {{ skill(id="10186") }} (Focus 4) may fail to block projectiles due to height limitations and you will need to sacrifice a trait.
 17. W7 QtP - You will be tanking this fight.
+18. W8 Greer - A reflection variant of this build makes this fight much easier.